Cat in Heat - Dealing with a cat in heat

 • Your cat becomes increasingly uncomfortable and restless

-If there is no natural or artificial "stop," a cat can spend remain on this hormonal roller coaster for weeks ..
-She continues to meow, rub, and is constantly tense.
+If there is no natural or artificial “stop,” a cat can remain stuck on this hormonal roller coaster for weeks.
+She continues to meow, rub against things, and is constantly on edge.
 This affects her behavior, appetite, and even her sleep.

 In short: how long a cat stays in heat depends largely on what you do about it.
 And that brings us to the question you were looking for: what can you do to help your cat?